-- The algorithm certainly runs in polynomial time. - There are no false positives (for COMPOSITENESS). - When the algorithm says the number is composite, it is always correct. - The probability of a false negative is at most one half. - If the input is composite, then the probability that the algorithm says the number is a prime is ≤ 0.5 . - The error probability can be reduced but not eliminated.
+- The algorithm certainly runs in polynomial time. - There are no false positives (for COMPOSITENESS). - When the algorithm says the number is composite, it is always correct. - The probability of a false negative is at most one half. - If the input is composite, then the probability that the algorithm says the number is a prime is ≤ 0.5 . - So it is a Monte Carlo algorithm for Compositeness.